jake-knerr/chess/README.md

 > I am building a SPA.
 Why not use the Shadow DOM?
 Every element using a shadow DOM requires a style tag or a link to a preloaded stylesheet.
 Parsing a stylesheet for every component has negative performance implications.
 A solution named 'adopted stylesheets' aims to fix this problem, but Safari has not implemented it.

 > Any other reasons?
-Shadow DOM prevents parent elements from extending child fragments.
+Shadow DOM prevents parent elements from overriding child fragments.

 #### Avoid becoming obsessive over DRY and reusability with CSS.